 Posted on March 6, 2019 by Origins

-One of the major contributors to our stress, and therefore to our addictive patterns of behavior, are the relationships with people who bring toxicity and turmoil into our lives rather than peace.
+Relationships with people who bring toxicity and turmoil into our lives can disturb our peace and disrupt our recovery efforts.
 People who are toxic rob us of our energy, our joy, and our feelings of stability and calm.
 They can add to our sadness, confusion and overwhelm, contributing to our depression, anxiety and other mental health issues.
 When we are embroiled in toxic relationships, we find it harder to focus on our well-being and our recovery work.
-The conflict we’re dealing with on a regular basis causes us deep unhappiness and stress.
-Our toxic relationships can be a direct contributor to both addiction and our mental health issues.

 Ultimately, relying on others to help us feel better about ourselves can derail our progress.
 Recovery requires that we build up our feelings of self-love and inner strength through solution-oriented actions, so much so that we no longer settle for poor treatment from other people and codependent relationships that cause us distress.
+These types of behaviors can be learned through mindfulness training or techniques such as cognitive behavioral therapy.
 As we make healthy changes, we discover amplified feelings of self-worth that help us act with honesty and integrity.
 We want to eliminate the self-rejection, delusion, and insecurity that are cause us to choose relationships that aren’t good for us.

 Origins Behavioral Healthcare is a well-known care provider offering a range of treatment programs targeting the recovery from substance abuse, mental health issues, and beyond.
 Our primary mission is to provide a clear path to a life of healing and restoration.
 We offer renown clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.

 For information on our programs,